Karnataka HC Quashes GST Enforcement Ambitions

 The Decision Brings Much-Needed Clarity on GST Valuation Issue

-While legal experts comment that the Revenue is likely to appeal the Karnataka HC decision before the Supreme Court, for the time being, the ruling brings some dose of much-needed clarity on how online gaming will be treated in terms of GST levy.
+While legal experts comment that the Revenue is likely to appeal the Karnataka HC decision before the Supreme Court.
+For the time being.
+The ruling provides much-needed clarity on how the government will treat online gaming in terms of GST levy.

-The development on the judicial front comes one month before the expected time of the upcoming 50th meeting of the GST Council, which, according to informed sources, is likely to finally make a decision on the matter based on revised recommendations of the special GoM (Group of Ministers) on online gaming, horse racing, and casinos.
+The judicial development occurs one month before the upcoming 50th meeting of the GST Council.
+According to informed sources, the council is likely to make a decision on the matter.
+This decision will be based on revised recommendations of a special GoM (Group of Ministers).
+The group deals with online gaming, horse racing, and casinos.

 Stakeholders Welcome the Karnataka HC Decision